 SEMINOLE IMPROVEMENT DISTRICT (SID): Independent special purpose government established in 1970 pursuant to Chapter 70-854, Laws of Florida, codified pursuant to Chapter 2000-431, Laws of Florida, formerly known as the Seminole Water Control District.
-The Seminole Improvement District, or "SID," is coextensive with the boundaries of the City of Westlake and consists of approximately 4,1427 acres of land.
-SID is empowered to construct and maintain a number of public works and utilities including water, sewer, drainage, irrigation, water management, parks, recreation facilities, roadways and/or related activities.
+The Seminole Improvement District, or "SID," is coextensive with the boundaries of the City of Westlake and consists of approximately 4,1 427 acres of land.
+SID is empowered to construct and maintain a number of public works and utilities including water, sewer, drainage, irrigation, water management, parks, recreation facilities, road ways and for related activities.